AiviaCommunity/PythonForAivia/VenvRecipes/CellposeForAivia_ReadMe.txt

 Cellpose Information
 --------------------
-This Aivia python recipe applies the the Cellpose deep learning model to generate segmentation for cells/nucleus in 2D or 3D images.
+This Aivia python recipe applies the Cellpose deep learning model to generate segmentation for cells/nucleus in 2D or 3D images.

 Sources of the pre-trained cellpose models are listed below: